-- 1. Create a Go program that prints the following (up to 100 characters): - A AA AAA AAAA AAAAA AAAAAA AAAAAAA - Create a program that counts the numbers of characters in this string: asSASA ddd dsjkdsjs dk
+1. Create a Go program that prints the following (up to 100 characters):

+'''

+A

+AA

+AAA

+AAAA

+AAAAA

+AAAAAA

+...

+'''
-Make it also output the number of bytes in that string.
-Hint.
-Check out the utf8 package.

-- 3. Extend the program from the previous question to replace the three runes at position 4 with 'abc'. - 4.
+- Create a program that counts the number of characters in this string: asSASA ddd dsjkdsjs dk In addition, make it output the number of bytes in that string.
+Hint: Check out the utf8 package. - 3.
+Extend/change the program from the previous question to replace the three runes at position 4 with 'abc'. - 4.
 Write a Go program that reverses a string, so "foobar" is printed as "raboof".
-Hint.
-Unfortunately you need to know about conversion, skip ahead to section "Conversions" on page 63.
+Hint: You will need to know about conversion; skip ahead to section "Conversions" on page 54.

 Q5.
-(4) Average
+(1) Average

-1. Give the code that calculates the average of a float64 slice.
+1. Write code to calculate the average of a float64 slice.
 In a later exercise (Q6 you will make it into a function.